nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.14 Extracting events from texts: `extract` (Matthew Gani)
 Ever feel tired of reading long emails everyday?
 Copy and paste your email into this feature!
 You can use our extract function which will help you read any text and extract out possible dates and times.
-You’ll be able to choose the dates and times detected and create a Personal event.
+You’ll be able to choose the dates and times detected and create a Personal or Zoom event.

-The extract feature detects dates in the DD/Month Name/YYYY format or the Month Name/DD/YYYY format which is used the most in emails.
+The extract feature detects dates in the DD/Month Name/YYYY format or the Month Name/DD/YYYY format which is used the most in emails. <br>
+It will detect time in 12 and 24 Hour formats, with ":" or "." in between the time.
+It can detect time in the format of HH AM/PM too. <br>
+If a valid zoom link is detected, it will try to create a Zoom event for you.

 This feature needs a 3 step process to function, please press your enter key (denoted by `<enter key>`) in between all 3 steps for it to work properly.